wilsonmar/wilsonmar.github.io/_posts/2018-04-09-mac-diskspace.md

 Visualize the largest files using your disk space using the free GPL app Disk Inventory X from <a target="_blank" href="http://www.derlien.com/">http://www.derlien.com</a>
 which presents the sizes of files and folders in graphical "treemaps".

+   PROTIP: Log files can fill out a drive gradually over time.
+   So monitor its size regularly.

 ## Macs Read, Not Write NTFS